goku1610/EDU_ContentPersonalizer/README.md

 ## Important Notes
 - **The `dirr` directory must contain only a single file at a time.** Having multiple files in this directory may cause unexpected behavior.
 - Make sure your source content file is either a .txt or a PDF file.
+- If the output does not appear on the browser, try again or check the result in `main_workflow/output.txt`

 ### Setup
 1. Clone the GitHub repository: